Wondering how to start a blog in India?

 You need to be sure your niche is broader enough to be feasible but not so extensive it’s non-feasible to aim.
 There are many ways you can inspect to find out whether a niche is viable.
 Three significant ways are:

-Use keyword research tools like SEMrush, plug in the keyword related to your niche, and you will see the monthly searches people make, which helps identify if the niche has a market.
-SEMrush even measures the competitive angle for niche keywords with a metric called K.D (Keyword Difficulty) which ranges from 0 to 100%.
-The higher the percentage is, the difficult the competition will be to rank for that term.
-As a newbie, focusing on low K.D keywords gives you a good chance to rank top on Google.
+Use keyword research tools like SEMrush, plug in the keyword related to your niche and see the monthly searches people make, which helps identify if the niche has a market.
+SEMrush even measures the competitive angle for niche keywords with K.D.
+(Keyword Difficulty) metric, ranging from 0 to 100%.
+The higher the percentage is, the more difficult the competition will be to rank for that term.
+Focusing on low K.D.
+Keywords give you an excellent chance to rank top on Google as a newbie.

 b) Look at the trends

-You need to take a peek at what’s going on in your niche, importantly, what people are conversing about over time.
+You need to peek at what’s going on in your niche, importantly, what people are conversing about.
 Google Trends is a great free tool for understanding the popularity of your niche keywords.

 Unlike SEMrush, it doesn’t show you the exact monthly searches.
-Instead, it maps search term’s popularity trends in a graphical manner.
-For example, see how the popularity of terms’ cricket in India’ and ‘football in India’ varied over the year.
+Instead, it maps search terms’ popularity trends graphically.
+For example, see how the popularity of the terms’ cricket in India’ and ‘football in India’ varied over the year.

 c) Competitor research

-The final step involved in evaluating your niche is competitor analysis; how they monetize their blogs.
+The final step in evaluating your niche is competitor analysis, monetizing their blogs.

 - Is it through digital products?
-Are audience purchasing eBooks, courses, webinars, consultation services?
+Are audiences purchasing eBooks, courses, webinars, and consultation services?

 - Is it through advertising?
 If yes, what’s the revenue model?
-On average, how much a blogger makes with a certain amount of traffic?
+How much a blogger makes with a certain amount of traffic?